chrisguest75/honeycomb_examples/02_simple_tsoa_opentelemetry/README.md

 # README

-Demonstrates a simple cmdline application (copy these steps)
+Demonstrates a simple TSOA OpenAPI app with OpenTelemetry.

 Follow this: https://tsoa-community.github.io/docs/getting-started.html and update docs

 ## How to run